 Land ownership within the proposed DMA boundary expansion is shown in Table 2.7.
 The City's General Plan indicates that the plan is for the entirety of the proposed DMA boundary expansion to be converted from undeveloped land into master planned community.
-For the purposes of estimating dwelling units and wastewater flows, a density of 6 DU/ac was used per the City's General Plan and SMCFD Wastewater Master Plan.
+For the purposes of estimating dwelling units and wastewater flows, a density of 6 DU/ac was used per the SMCFD Wastewater Master Plan.